 <p1>Ayelet Shachar has suggested that many of the key global inequalities which ought to trouble us are perpetuated by the intergenerational transmission of citizenship.
-After all, we tend to inherit citizenship on the basis of our parentage or our place of birth, and although these are not factors which we can claim any credit for, they tend to present us with radically different opportunities.
+After all, we tend to inherit citizenship on the basis of our parentage or our place of birth, and although these are not factors that we can claim any credit for, they tend to present us with radically different opportunities.
 The lives of some are blighted by the poor hand which luck deals them, whereas others can grow up, as citizens of wealthy liberal democracies, in the secure knowledge that their basic material needs will (usually) be met throughout their lives.
 Rather than arguing, as some have done, that wealthy countries ought to open their borders to the poor of the world in order to spread those opportunities a little more widely, Shachar (2009) suggests that rich countries ought to pay a tax or “levy” on the inheritance of “birthright” citizenship.

-The levy Shachar has in mind could take the form of a resource transfer from individuals in richer to individuals in poorer countries, and could itself be fine-tuned to reflect the disparities in wealth within richer countries themselves (2009: 103).
+The levy Shachar has in mind could take the form of a resource transfer from individuals in richer to individuals in poorer countries, and could itself be fine-tuned to reflect the disparities in wealth within richer countries themselves (ibid.: 103).
 She also suggests, however, that it might in principle be replaced or supplemented by the performance of some form of public service by citizens of wealthy countries (such as volunteering to work overseas on development projects).
-Any revenue – and effort – accrued under the scheme would be used to bolster “infrastructure programs directed at enhancing the situation of children in the recipient countries (for example, eradicating malnutrition, providing clean water, investing in health, education and so forth)” (Shachar 2009: 102).
+Any revenue – and effort – accrued under the scheme would be used to bolster “infrastructure programs directed at enhancing the situation of children in the recipient countries (for example, eradicating malnutrition, providing clean water, investing in health, education and so forth)” (ibid.: 102).

 It is not easy to discern how well Shachar’s proposal performs on the criterion of impact.
-On the one hand we have the question of the extent of improvement it could produce for those deal a “bad” hand in the birthright lottery.
+On the one hand we have the question of the extent of improvement it could produce for those dealt a “bad” hand in the birthright lottery.
 Here, it is striking that although Shachar explicitly criticizes the inequality produced by the regime of national citizenship, her reforms suggest a fairly modest contribution to tackling serious poverty.
 On the other hand we have the question of whether her reforms directly tackle the causes of poverty and inequality, as opposed to their effects.
 Here the picture is complex.
 Shachar claims that her proposal is radical, in the sense that it directly targets the transmission of inequality across generations.
 However, she does not pay attention to the broader structural causes of global injustice (such as institutions and practices governing international trade, resource sales, borrowing and lending, and so on), and her reform would do little to tackle those causes.
-Shachar’s scheme also contains little detail about the precise nature of the citizenship levy – how much money is to be collected?
+Shachar’s scheme also contains little detail about the precise nature of the citizenship levy: How much money is to be collected?
 To precisely whom will it be given, and who will decide how to disburse it?
 Will there be mechanisms in place, as in the case of Pogge’s Dividend, to use the levy to incentivize good governance in developing countries?
 Nevertheless, in focusing on citizenship itself her proposal presents an intriguing alternative to the other schemes discussed here.